karhoo/token-exchange-quickstart/README.md

-Having a `jwks.json` file created you can now host it on your servers as a static file or just share the file with Karhoo so that it can be registered as a valid verification key for your app.
+Having a `jwks.json` file created you can now host it on your servers as a static file or just share the file with Karhoo so it can be registered as a valid verification key for your app.
 Once it is done you will be provided with a `client_id` uniquely identifying your application in the Karhoo platform.